rchain/bounties/README.md

 - how to earn RHOC
 - etc.

-Get in touch!
-[Join our public Discord](https://discord.gg/fvY8qhx).
+[Join our public Discord](https://discord.gg/fvY8qhx)!
 We want you working on things you're excited about.
 Not just code: [Marketing - Content Curation, Creation and Outreach][comm] and any other ways to support the coop is welcome.